charleennewland/blog/visual_management.md

 </p>

 This leads us to today's topic: visual management and its role in improving the flow of information and communication within organizations.
 Just as holiday decorations enhance our festive spirit and a well-decorated Christmas tree effectively communicates the season, visual management plays a pivotal role in improving the flow of information and communication within organizations, ultimately increasing the transparency of the value chain.
-Visual management is also a powerful tool that aligns with the principles of operational excellence by continuous improvement throughout an organization.
+It is widely applied in manufacturing, healthcare, and services, it boosts operational efficiency, safety, and overall performance.
+Visual management is a powerful tool that aligns with the principles of operational excellence.
 In my previous blog posts, I  wrote extensively about- [continuous improvement](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt1.md), [operational excellence](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt2.md), and how to achieve operational excellence by implementing an [operational excellence maturity model](https://github.com/charleennewland/blog/edit/post03/operational_excellence_maturity_model.md).

 As per [1], visual management and data visualization, aren't new concepts.
 These ideas and tools, in diverse forms, have been utilized worldwide for nearly 4,500 years.
 The research in [2] highlights one of the earliest applications, the Egyptian Royal Cubit, extensively used in construction projects to convey information through visual cues.